-Our Company and Commitment
+Our Company and commitment

 We have a number of policies and procedures that govern the way we operate and aid us in identifying and mitigating modern slavery and human trafficking risk within our business.
 These include:

-Staff are encouraged to report any unprofessional or illegal behaviour through various channels described in our Staff Conduct notice.
+• Staff are encouraged to report any unprofessional or illegal behaviour through various channels described in our Staff Conduct Notice.
 In addition, our Whistleblowing Policy enables staff to raise concerns anonymously about any suspected violations of the law or Code of Ethics, including concerns about modern slavery, to senior management without fear of recrimination.

-the type of workers they employ (e.g. migrant workers, base-skilled);
+1) the type of workers they employ (e.g. migrant workers, base-skilled);

-the nature of the goods or services they are providing us with (e.g. cleaning services, maintenance services); and
+3) the nature of the goods or services they are providing us with (e.g. cleaning services, maintenance services); and

-Record has a responsible investment policy, which incorporates appropriate ESG considerations into its investment process.
-Record’s responsible investment policy (available at https://www.recordcrm/storage/uploads/docs/Responsible-Investment-Policy.pdf) sets out its approach to responsible investment, in line with its status as a signatory to the United Nations-supported Principles for Responsible Investment.
+Record has a responsible investment policy (available here) which outlines our approach to incorporate appropriate ESG considerations into our investment management process.
+The policy is written in line our status as a signatory to the United Nations-supported

-Regularly review our approach to modern slavery and human trafficking in our supply chain to ensure our due diligence process is effective.
+• Regularly review our approach to modern slavery and human trafficking in our supply chain to ensure our due diligence process is effective.